NikolayUsenko/resource-pack-wanderlust-pack/README.md

 # Wanderlust Lite Pack
-This is a Resource Pack with Russian Localization of mods for the [Wonderlust]() modpack
+This is a Resource Pack with Russian Localization of mods for the [Wanderlust]() modpack